Description

 History

-Dulwich is first recorded in 967 when King Edgar granted the land to one of his earls.
-It remained a small rural hamlet and was seized by King Henry VIII in 1538 and sold.
-In 1605 it was bought by Edward Alleyn and that was the start of the charitable foundation and the Dulwich Estate which has owned and managed much of the area, resulting in a conservation approach which has retained the 'village' feel.
-Notable buildings including Belair House, the Dulwich Picture Gallery and, of course, Dulwich College add to the unique appearance of Dulwich Village.
-As with much of south London, the arrival of the railways heralded the expansion of Victorian suburban terraces in East Dulwich for commuters to the city.
-This was primarily based on two country properties at Friern Manor Farm and the Bowyer-Smith estate linked at the current Lordship Lane.
+Dulwich was first recorded in 967 when King Edgar granted the land to one of his earls.
+It remained a small rural hamlet and was seized by King Henry VIII in 1538, then sold.
+In 1605, Edward Alleyn purchased it, marking the start of the charitable foundation and the Dulwich Estate.
+This entity has owned and managed much of the area, leading to a conservation approach that retained the 'village' feel.
+Notable buildings, including Belair House, the Dulwich Picture Gallery, and Dulwich College, add to the unique appearance of Dulwich Village.
+As with much of South London, the arrival of railways in the 19th Century spurred the expansion of Victorian suburban terraces in East Dulwich, primarily around Friern Manor Farm and the Bowyer-Smith estate, linked at the current Lordship Lane.

 Leisure & Amenities